Kushalbanik262/FluxYPay/README.md

 - Extensible architecture — easily integrate new payment methods.
 - Security-focused — encrypted credentials and token-based authentication.
 - Spring Boot microservices ready — deploy standalone or as part of a larger system.
-- Strong Idempotency Check
+- Strong Idempotency Check - Generation of Idempotency token and proper validation with consistency
-- Smart re collision detection
+- Smart re collision detection - Any payment duplication using smart methods
+- Async Communication - Supports Distributed Message Queue for Large Scale Transactions
 ---

 ## Tech Stack